appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 * The **Date Format** property specifies the date format of the incoming data specified in the **Computed Value** property.
 The date should be specified in a format that can be parsed correctly.

-For example, if the incoming date is in the format `YYYY-MM-DD HH:mm` but the **Date Format** property selected is **DD/MM/YYYY**, it is not able to parse the date and displays 'Invalid date' in the column.
+For example, if the incoming date is in the format `YYYY-MM-DD HH:mm` and the option selected in the **Date Format** property is **DD/MM/YYYY**, then it is not able to parse the date and displays 'Invalid date' in the column.
 In this case, you can fix it in two ways.
 * Update the option in the **Date Format** property to match the format in the **Computed Value** property.
 In this case, select formats like **YYYY-MM-DD**, **YYYY-MM-DD HH:mm**, YYYY-MM-DD hh:mm:ss, etc.
 * Transform the date in the **Computed Value** property using `moment().format()` to match the one in the **Date Format** property.